 In this lab, you will create a Terraform configuration to deploy a VPC in AWS.

-- Use Terraform init, plan, and apply commands to build infrastructure
+- Run Terraform init, plan, and apply commands to manage infrastructure

-- Individuals studying to take the HashiCorp Certified: Terraform Associate exam
+- Individuals studying for the HashiCorp Certified: Terraform Associate exam